 Related reading: Choosing the best survival gun for your prepping plans

-A modular version of the Remington 870 is available on the market, the MCS (Modular Combat Shotgun) allows the user to customize the barrels, magazine and stocks depending on the needs.
+A modular version of the Remington 870 is available on the market.
+The MCS (Modular Combat Shotgun) allows the user to customize the barrels, magazine, and stocks depending on the needs.
 Due to the low round capacity and the time needed to reload your shotgun, it’s recommended to keep additional ammunition on the stock, providing you with an advantage in a difficult situation.
-This is a weapon used for riot control due to its incredible stopping power and it’s the best choice for every prepper when it comes to home defense.
+This is a weapon used for riot control due to its incredible stopping power.
+It’s the best choice for every prepper when it comes to home defense.

 The AR-15 – A solution for every situation

-In my opinion these are the guns every prepper should own.
-If don’t have them already, you should consider adding them to your armory.
+After many years of research and training, I’ve decided that these are the ones for me.
+In my opinion, these are the guns every prepper should own.
+If you don’t have them already, you should consider adding them to your armory.